leafyff/AHP_Analytic_Hierarchy_Process/README.md

 ## Your input

-To change the input, change the parameters in main function.
-CLI is TBD.
+To change the input, edit the parameters in the `main` function of `main.py`.
+A CLI is TBD.